onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 whether something is important depends on whether we can do something about it - how viable/realistic/costly it is, what the odds are

 cooper from interstellar: "It's not possible".
-"No, it's necessary".
+"No, it's necessary". you might say it's not possible - no - it's necessary

 Differentiation and specialization coupled with alignment and integration